+The influenza vaccine might be getting increasingly more important.
 The Centers for Disease Control and Prevention (CDC) are recommending that anyone 65 years and older get their influenza vaccine – or flu shot – to decrease the likelihood of becoming ill this upcoming flu season.
 The flu is particularly dangerous for people over 65.
 The CDC estimates that somewhere between 71% and 85% of all seasonal flu-related deaths occur in that age group, as well as up to 70% of all the flu-related hospitalizations.

 Although the flu can be present year-round, it is the most common throughout the fall and winter seasons.
 Typically, people start to fall ill from the flu starting in October, with the most active period being between December and February.
 After analyzing flu-activity data, the CDC found that the highest rate of infection is typically in December.

 Older people are at a greater risk for developing complications from the flu because the immune system grows weaker with age.
 In more serious cases, the flu can cause complications such as viral or bacterial pneumonia, dehydration, heart, brain or muscle inflammation, congestive heart failure, multi-organ failure, asthma, diabetes or death.
 Because the consequences can be so much more dangerous, it is especially important for people 65 and older to get the flu shot at the start of each flu season.

 In the United States, the flu causes roughly 200,000 people to be hospitalized each year.
 According to a new report from the CDC, the flu can take the lives of 3,300 to 49,000 people annually.
 In recent years the number has often been on the higher end of the spectrum, making the influenza vaccine one of the most effective and accessible prevention measures a person can take to avoid becoming deadly ill.